Twitchfire plot in the Hero AU

 In her grief, she wonders if it would really be so bad to just accept being Spitfire's sidekick.

-As the fight against the Quintessons ramps up, Spitfire still manages to be an ally of sorts.
-She's still fighting towards the shared goal of defeating the Quintessons, after all.
+As the fight against the Kalat ramps up, Spitfire still manages to be an ally of sorts.
+She's still fighting towards the shared goal of defeating the Kalat, after all.
 They sometimes arrive to find Spitfire has already won a battle, along with her allies.

 Nox doesn't side with either group.
 If Spitfire gets there first – and thus calls them in first – Nox will fight with her.
 They fight to protect the Earth, alongside whoever is also protecting the Earth.